Fighting fires: Samsung struggles to limit damage from smartphone recall

 TOO MUCH, TOO SOON?

-Some of the toughest criticism leveled at Samsung has been over its fumbling of the recall.
+Some of the toughest criticism levelled at Samsung has been over its fumbling of the recall.

 It warned affected users to immediately turn off their phones only after the same warning was issued by the U.S. consumer protection agency.
-The regulator criticized Samsung for not following proper recall procedures.
+The regulator criticised Samsung for not following proper recall procedures.

 Some consumers also complained about the replacement phones, either saying they lose power too quickly or run too hot.

-In China, where Samsung says its Note 7 uses safe batteries, some users claimed their phones caught fire, while it was forced to delay resuming sales in South Korea due to a slow recall progress.
+In China, where Samsung says its Note 7 uses safe batteries, some users claimed their phones caught fire, while it was forced to delay resuming sales in South Korea due to a slow recall progress. [nL3N1C104C]

 Eric Schiffer, brand strategy expert and chairman of Reputation Management Consultants based in Los Angeles, said Samsung needs to woo its customers.